MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-data-sources.md

 ![The configured format enumeration on the Format enumerations page.](./media/er-data-sources-ds-configure-format-enum.gif)

--   Select **Add** of the **Format enumeration** tab to add a new format enumeration.
+-   On the **Format enumeration** tab, select **Add** to add a new format enumeration.
--   Select **Add** of the **Format enumeration values** tab to add a new value of the selected format enumeration.
+-   On the **Format enumeration values** tab, select **Add** to add a new value of the selected format enumeration.

 > [!TIP]
 > The **Label** and **Help** properties of format enumerations and format enumeration values are translatable.

-Usually, this data source is required when you configure an ER expression to compare a particular format enumeration value with a value of the relevant enumeration that another data source returns.
+This data source is usually required when you configure an ER expression to compare a particular format enumeration value with a value of the relevant enumeration that another data source returns.

 The following illustration shows properties of a data source of the ***Format enumeration*** type on the **Data source properties** dialog.